hadro/brewery-guides/readme.md

 #Brewery Directories from 1896 - 1918

 The files in this repository come from two related NYPL collections, linked below.

-They cover listings of breweries and malsters in the United States from 1896 to 1918, and include fascinating location information as well as excellent historical advertising context and more.
+They cover listings of breweries and maltsters in the United States from 1896 to 1918, and include fascinating location information as well as excellent historical advertising context and more.

-Files come from two collections due to a name change in the original series after the first few years the Guide was published.

-Original collection links via NYPL's Digital Collections platform:
+Files come from two collections of similar titles, and the Digital Collections links below contain all the images of the volumes help by The New York Public Library, in a variety of useful resolutions:

 - [Tovey's official brewers' and maltsters' directory of the United States and Canada](http://digitalcollections.nypl.org/collections/toveys-official-brewers-and-maltsters-directory-of-the-united-states-and-canada#/?tab=navigation)
 - [Brewers' guide for the United States, Canada and Mexico containing complete lists of brewers, maltsters and kindred trade](http://digitalcollections.nypl.org/collections/brewers-guide-for-the-united-states-canada-and-mexico-containing-complete-lists#/?tab=about)